-4. CPCs shall require their longline vessels1 that use hydraulic, mechanical, or electrical systems to use at least two of the mitigation measures in Table 1 when setting gear2, including at least one from Column A, in the EPO north of 23°N. Vessels shall follow the technical specifications for these measures provided in Annex 2.
+4. CPCs shall require their longline vessels of more than 14 meters length overall that use hydraulic, mechanical, or electrical systems to use at least two of the mitigation measures in Table 1 when setting gear, including at least one from Column A, in the Convention Area north of 23°N. Vessels shall follow the technical specifications for these measures provided in Annex 2.
 Annex 3 provides supplemental guidelines for the design and deployment of tori lines.